Ruairi-osul/spiketimes/README.md

 ## Plotting

-Supports raster plots of single or multiple spiketrains as well as peri-stimulus time histograms (PSTHs) PSTHs plot the distrobution of latencies of spiking events relative to some event.
+Supports raster plots of single or multiple spiketrains as well as peri-stimulus time histograms (PSTHs).
+PSTHs plot the distrobution of latencies of spiking events relative to some event.

 ## Alignment